Garfield County profile

 Farmland occupies over two-thirds of the county’s total land usage.
 The main crop is dry land wheat.
 The total value of agricultural sales tends to be in the same range as the total wages earned for the county.

 As of the 2017 Agricultural Census, the county had 226 farms with an average size of 1,283 acres.
-Numbers of farms increased by 7.0 percent from 2012 Census.
+The number of farms increased by 7.0 percent from the 2012 Census.
 The market value of agricultural products sold was $37.2 million, with 86 percent of that being from crop sales and 14 percent from livestock, poultry, and other products.
 About 36 percent of farms in Garfield County have a value of crop sales over $100,000.
-Main crops in Garfield County include all types of wheat for grain, barley for grain, chickpeas, canola, and forage.
-Largest livestock inventory are cattle and valves.
+Main crops in Garfield County include all types of wheat for grain, barley for grain, chickpeas, canola and forage.
+Largest livestock inventory are cattle and calves.
 Only 34 percent of Garfield farms hire farm labor, and 92 percent of all farms are family farms.

 |Garfield County||Rank in state|

 |Land area, 2010 (square miles)||710.69||33|